AlexMercedCoder/architecting-an-apache-iceberg-lakehouse/ch2/docker-trouble.md

 **Symptoms:**
 - Startup fails with a message like `Bind for 0.0.0.0:5432 failed: port is already allocated`.
 - PostgreSQL or Spark UI does not load in a browser.
+(**Note:** For the docker-compose file in this repo, port 5432 was mapped to 5435 on the host to avoid conflicts with existing local postgres instances)

 **Resolution Steps:**
 - Check for conflicting services on required ports (e.g., 5432 for PostgreSQL).